Palestinian Legislative Council: Buildings

-In 2000, the construction of a Parliament Building to possibly house the PLC was started in Abu Dis, where most of the Palestinian Authority's offices responsible for Jerusalem affairs are located, but the project was never finished.
+In 2000, the construction of a Parliament Building to possibly house the PLC was started in Abu Dis, adjacent to East Jerusalem, where most of the Palestinian Authority's offices responsible for Jerusalem affairs are located, but the project was never finished.

 The PLC buildings have repeatedly been the target of Israeli attacks.
 In 2002, the headquarters in the West Bank were heavily damaged and equipment destroyed.
 In January 2009, the Gaza headquarters was bombed during Operation Cast Lead.
 The attacks were condemned by the UN Goldstone Mission, which called it a "grave breach of extensive destruction of property, not justified by military necessity and carried out unlawfully and wantonly."
 The building was destroyed in September 2009.

-In 2000, the construction of a PLC building was started in Abu Dis, adjacent to East Jerusalem, but the project was never completed.